deltaepsilon/chrisesplin.com/app/content/writing/medium/tech-entrepreneurship/index.md

 1. Zeepers was a zipper purse business with a college friend where we manufactured zipper purses and sold about five of them.
 2. I earned a 4-year degree at BYU, double-majoring in economics and finance.
 I graduated Magna Cum Laude and proceeded to face plant at my first job out of college as an economic analyst.
 My personality is a total mismatch for that field.
 They fired me after about a year.
 3. I started ScorpionSurival.com, an online dropshipping business where I sold prepper gear like knives, flashlights and emergency blankets.
 I sold about $50k in product over a year and lost money.
-4. After transitioning to software engineering, I did a bunch of freelancing.
-While it was profitable, I could never get enough work to support myself and eventually had to quit.
+4. I tried my hand at freelancing after I'd transitioned to software engineering.
+Freelancing was profitable, but I could never get enough work to support myself and eventually I had to quit.
 5. I got fired from my first dev job.
 Not because I was a bad dev, but because I had picked a horrible company to work for.
 They were getting sued by their clients and went out of business shortly thereafter.
 6. I've launched about four web apps that have gone no where.
 The most successful is a workout timer with a few hundred casual users, none of whom click on ads or pay for anything.
 7. I tried to build a business around Firebase, becoming a Firebase influencer online, writing a ton of Firebase-related content, giving talks and building up a YouTube channel.
 I even launched a Udemy course.
 It's been a ton of fun.
 I will use Firebase forever, and I still participate in the space... but there's zero money in it for me.

 That list was painful to write out.
 I don't think about those experiences very often.
 They feel a little embarrassing, even though I know they shouldn't be.
 I just don't identify with my failures.
 I'd much rather dwell on the handful of wins.

-The list of wins is much shorter.
+The list of wins is shorter.

 ### Wins